Branding Editor at a Glance

 Upload: Select an existing local file to upload to the dev folder to be edited.

-Import Production: Copies all files currently in the share folder in Files to the dev folder for editing.
+Import Current: Copies all files currently in the share folder in Files to the dev folder for editing.

 Exit: Returns to Database.